jameshkramer/docs/docs/standard/linq/find-elements-specific-attribute.md

 # How to find elements with a specific attribute (LINQ to XML)

-This article shows how to use <xref:System.Xml.XPath.Extensions.XPathSelectElements%2A> to find the union of the results of two XPath location paths, and how to use the <xref:System.Linq.Enumerable.Concat%2A> standard query operator to do the same thing.
+This article shows how to use <xref:System.Xml.XPath.Extensions.XPathEvaluate%2A> to find all elements that have a specific attribute (regardless of value), and how to use LINQ to XML query to do the same thing.

-Sometimes you want to find all elements that have a specific attribute.
-You are not concerned about the contents of the attribute.
-Instead, you want to select based on the existence of the attribute.

- The XPath expression is:

- `./*[@Select]`

-## Example
+## Example: Find all elements that have the `Select` attribute

- The following code selects just the elements that have the `Select` attribute.
+The following example creates an XML tree and then finds the elements that have the `Select` attribute.

+The XPath expression is `./*[@Select]`.

 ```csharp
 XElement doc = XElement.Parse(